 A notable advancement in hazard mitigation initiatives during the past few years has been the revision of Vermont's Stream Alteration General Permit (SAGP), and FEMA's subsequent recognition of the new general permit as "codes and standards" for purposes of future Public Assistance repairs.
 For several disasters following Tropical Storm Irene in 2011, VEM, ANR and VTrans worked with FEMA Region I on a case-by-case basis to have upsized drainage structures deemed fully-eligible for Public Assistance funding under Section 406 hazard mitigation of the Stafford Act.
-Beginning with DR-4330, which was declared in 2017, structure replacements that fall under the jurisdiction of the SAGP, and are required to meet the standards of the SAGP, are presumed to be PA-eligible and do not require approval by FEMA prior to construction, though certain projects may require environmental planning and historic preservation (EHP) review before breaking ground.
+Beginning with DR-4330, which was declared in 2017, structure replacements that fall under the jurisdiction of the SAGP, and are required to meet the standards of the SAGP, are presumed to be PA-eligible and do not require approval by FEMA prior to construction.
 This significant improvement allows Vermont to more quickly and appropriately address vulnerable infrastructure in a more sustainable way than has typically been implemented during the immediate response and recovery phase following a disaster.